 This acute need has led to a global leadership gap.
 According to a 2018 global leadership report by DDI, The Conference Board and EY, 64% of C-level executives surveyed worldwide found that developing the next generation of leaders was their biggest concern.
 In the report, less than one-third of HR professionals stated that their organizations had a high level of leadership.

+What is global leadership, and what do leaders need to know to thrive?
 Here are seven skills current and aspiring global leaders should cultivate to fill the leadership gap.

-Global leaders cannot become successful in cross-cultural work without first understanding the skill set they are starting with – their values, attitudes, biases, culture, leadership style and personal attributes.
+Global leaders cannot become successful in cross-cultural work without first understanding the global leadership skill set they are starting with – their values, attitudes, biases, culture, leadership style and personal attributes.
 This type of deep self-awareness is needed to help a leader understand the deep-seated beliefs of others, which can open up more opportunities for business success.

 It’s essential to understand not only the culture of other places but also the way that culture influences how business is conducted.
 Some experience overseas before taking on a global leadership role is helpful.
 Areas where you need to gain knowledge include cultural history, religions, beliefs, political systems, values and social rules and norms.
 This is an area that sometimes gets skipped over, but it’s an integral part of business strategy.

 In the United States, both business leaders and workers tend to focus on a task-oriented approach to business.
 People are valued based on how well they accomplish tasks (and whether they do it on time and within budget).
-Global leaders need to adjust their thinking to a more relationship-oriented approach to business.
+Accounting for global leadership skills, leaders need to adjust their thinking to a more relationship-oriented approach to business.
 Many places in the world base trust on relationships rather than tasks.
 What’s considered being lazy in the U.S. (getting together with co-workers and talking over a long coffee break) might be part of the workday in other parts of the world.
 Another issue is that businesspeople in many countries keep business deals within a circle of relatives and close friends.

 Even the nature of what it means to be a “friend” can differ in different countries, many of which develop very, very deep relationships with friends.
 Global leaders must understand these nuances and know how to cultivate the right relationships when culturally appropriate.